iterative/dvc.org/README.md

 **Guidelines:**

-We treat or documenation as a code and have code style convention:
+We treat the documenation as code and use code style conventions:

 * No trailing whitespaces are allowed.
 * Content must be properly formatted at 80 symbols width.
 We recommend using